QubitPi/QubitPi/README.md

 3. [React](https://github.com/QubitPi#frontend--)-based Frontend Dev with little more focus on the UI design
 4. No-Spring [Webservice](https://github.com/QubitPi#backend-) Dev

-I used to study technologies by [blogging](https://leadership.qubitpi.org) extensively.
-Since I'm running a company, my obligations right now are more on doing well for _my employees_ and for _my company_, which leave me literally no time for the blogging.
-I do, however, keep studying techs in a, what I found, more efficient approach below.

 Inspired by large enterpeise hosting their own private mirrors of public Maven Central, I forked documentation source codes of all technoloteis I'm interested in and publish them to GitHub Pages, which result in the following curated list.
 By these [forks under my account](https://github.com/QubitPi?tab=repositories&q=documentation&type=&language=&sort=), I'm writing my [tech blog](https://qubitpi.github.io/jersey-guide/) with thousands of helping hands around the world.
 In addition, I could also [add my own study notes on top of their documentations](https://github.com/QubitPi/mlflow/pull/12/files):

 ### Machine Learning [![](https://img.shields.io/badge/NO-NLTK-red?style=flat-square)](https://trello.com/c/s9XKbV8q)